MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/03-exercise-template.md

 1. Select **Search**
 1. **Outcome**: An audit log should appear with the dates as indicated

-## Task 3: Generate Alert Reports with Microsoft
+## Task 3: Generate Alert Reports with Microsoft Purview

 1. Sign in to the Microsoft Purview portal and the MOD Administrator.
 1. Navigate to **Data Loss Prevention** > **Alerts**